githubnext/gpt4-with-calc/docs/report.md

 We are exploring a number of refinements to the described technique.

-### Emitting checks
+### Refinement: Emitting checks

-It is possible to add a section to include a check on the values with this prompt addition:
+It is possible to add a section to the calculation code prompt requesting a check on the values.
+Here is an example prompt addition:

 ```
 In the optional "Check" section: